TheoW03/TheoW03/README.md

 <b> intro: </b> I am a 2nd year computer science major math minor and game design minor in university

-I am very passionate about programming and is my favorite thing todo for fun.
-Aside from programming i like watching anime and gaming
+I am very passionate about programming and is my favorite activity to partake in for amusement.
+Other activities I partake in, is I like to partake in the media consumption/analysis of foriegn cartoons from Japan, and playing the occasional video game.

+average otaku nerd.

 # stats